 During my days in Ithaca (Cornell University), I had the great opportunity to show part of my research work.
 I decided to present the research I had just finished at that time about the possibility to induce a metallic state in ice under pressure and upon doping; thinking that I could attract more attention and get more input for my research.

 Lucky me, that week Prof. Hemley was visiting Cornell and could attend my talk.
-Expert in high pressure research.
-The talk was in a very informal and illustrative way, conveying, I believe successfully the main message.
+Expert in high-pressure research.
+The talk was in a very informal and illustrative way, conveying, I believe the main message successfully.
 Next day, I received an email from Prof. Hoffmann, suggesting that “would be good to meet”.
-After some email exchanges we agreed in a date.
+After some email exchanges, we agreed on a date.

-This text was wrote as a post-analysis when cruising from Labadee to Puerto Rico, SMEC conference 2017.
+This text was written as a post-analysis when cruising from Labadee to Puerto Rico, SMEC conference 2017.